get a dutch startup visa

-Your company owns intellectual property (in your case, a IT platform, for example, preferably as innovative as possible) which is a competitive advantage and allows you to grow fast;
+Your company owns the intellectual property (in your case, an IT platform, for example, preferably as innovative as possible) which is a competitive advantage and allows you to grow fast;

-Ideally your founding team is complete and committed, which allows you do sales, grow the company and build the product without outside dependencies.
+Ideally, your founding team is complete and committed, which allows you to do sales, grow the company and build the product without outside dependencies.

 You have an operational marketing plan to grow internationally;

-Ideally you are serving customers with a first version of your product or service already or expecting to do so within a couple of months;
+Ideally, you are serving customers with the first version of your product or service already or expecting to do so within a couple of months;

 You have a working product or prototype;